-The vinegar method proposes the immersion of showerhead in vinegar for a period of 12 hours at least for the vinegar to dissolve the limescale deposit.
-The immersion is easily achieved without the need for detaching it from its fixed position by tying a plastic bag filled with vinegar around the showerhead’s neck.
-After 12 hours, remove the vinegar bag, turn the shower on to its maximum output, and watch the original stream-force fully restored.
+The vinegar method proposes the immersion of the showerhead in vinegar for 12 hours at least for the vinegar to dissolve the limescale deposit.
+The immersion is easily achieved without detaching it from its fixed position by tying a plastic bag filled with vinegar around the showerhead’s neck.
+After 12 hours, remove the vinegar bag, turn the shower on to its maximum output, and watch the original stream force fully restored.

 How to Buy the Right Shower Head

 There are two main types of shower heads.
 The first is a fixed head version, which is permanently mounted on a wall or ceiling and is adjustable to a degree to direct the jets of water.
 The second is a handheld type; this one is attached to a flexible hose so that it can be used by hand.